 In this section, we discuss how the aberration correction should be applied to determine a new ICRF catalog.
 Initially we thought that it was necessary to take an a priori catalog and adjust the positions to J2000.0 using the source mean epochs from the catalog and the aberration proper motions for each source.
 One problem with this method is that the mean epochs are not reflective of the true data distribution since sessions do not have the same number of observations.
 It is not known how much each session contributes to the estimated global source position.
 One could determine some effective mean epoch instead, but this is not required.
-One can simply run a solution with an aberration correction that has a reference epoch of $t_0 = J2000$.
-The estimated positions from such a solution were used along with the aberration model to determine the a priori positions in a second solution.
+One can simply run a solution with an aberration correction that has a reference epoch of $t_0 = J2000$ .
+The estimated positions will then be self-consistent with the correction.
+To verify this, the estimated positions from such a solution were used along with the aberration model to determine the a priori positions in a second solution.
 The resulting estimated global source positions agreed with the input a priori positions.
 When a new catalog is made, the aberration model should be appended as auxiliary information, but it is not necessary to add proper motions explicitly into the catalog.
 The aberration contributions to the a priori source positions are where the aberration proper motions $(\Delta \mu{\alpha} cos \delta, \Delta \mu{\delta})$ are given above in (1).
 For non-VLBI applications requiring positions at epoch t, the catalog positions at J2000 would be corrected by applying the Galactic aberration model correction for epoch t.

-$$\Delta \alpha(\alpha, \delta) = \Delta \mu{\alpha} (t - t_0)$$ $$\Delta \delta(\alpha, \delta) = \Delta \mu{\delta} (t - t_0)$$
+$$\Delta\alpha(\alpha,\delta) = \Delta\mu{\alpha} (t - t_0)$$

+$$\Delta\delta(\alpha,\delta) = \Delta\mu\delta (t - t_0)$$